 Why not an “epic” that was based on a book that was a hit overseas?
 “The Physician” co-starred Ben Kinglsey and Stellan Skarsgaard, and my review piles up web traffic every day for YEARS after its release.
 Never seen it on any cable channel.
+In the US, anyway.

-Documentaries pour out by the dozens every week –on racial injustice, Toshiro Mifune, water rights issues and the history of the VW bug.
+Documentaries roll out by the dozens every week –on racial injustice, Toshiro Mifune, water rights issues and the history of the VW bug.
 There are places some of this stuff shows up on TV, but they’re a lot harder to find than the channel allegedly built on “Indie” films.

 I’ve all but given up on you guys.
 The twee charms of “Portlandia” are just that.
 And make your teeth ache after short exposure.